SoferAi/torah-dl/README.md

 - [x] [Yutorah](https://www.yutorah.org)
 - [x] [TorahAnytime](https://www.torahanytime.com)
-- [x] [TorahApp.org](https://torahapp.org) - Includes shiurim from many sources such as YUTorah, OUTorah, & podcasts
+- [x] [TorahApp.org](https://torahapp.org) - Includes shiurim from many sources such as YUTorah, OUTorah, & podcasts.
+Note: TorahApp doesn't create copies of audio files, but relies on audio from the original content owner's website.
+So this allows using TorahApp to get conent from many sources while still downloading from the origin.
 - [ ] [OUTorah.org](https://www.outorah.org)
 - [ ] [TorahDownloads.org](https://www.torahdownloads.org)
 - [ ] Help us out by adding your favorite Torah website!